 The Annuity Savings Fund is credited with contributions made by members of the Fund.
 When a member terminates his service or upon his death before qualifying for a benefit, the refund of his contributions is made from this fund.
 If a member dies and there is a survivor who is eligible for a benefit, the amount of the member's accumulated contributions is transferred from the Annuity Savings Fund to the Annuity Reserve Fund.
 When a member retires, the amount of his accumulated contributions is transferred to the Annuity Reserve Fund to provide part of the benefits payable.
-The Annuity Savings Fund as of June 30, 2016 and 2015 was \$63,386,213 and \$64,880,529, respectively.
+The Annuity Savings Fund balance as of June 30, 2017 and 2016 was \$62,065,592 and \$63,386,213, respectively.